J-Cieplinski/spielda/README.md

 2. Init submodules `cd spielda && git submodule update --init --recursive`
 2. Compile using cmake `cmake -Bbuild && cmake -DCMAKE_BUILD_TYPE=Release -Bbuild`
 3. run `spielda` from within the same directory that `assets` folder resides

+#### Disclaimer

+This is all a work in progress, some things may not work as expected